 https://android.com/robots.txt), not a relative URL (

-It may be difficult for some accessibility services to detect and activate
+In Android versions lower than 8.0 (API level 26), it may be difficult for some accessibility services to detect and activate

 When using TalkBack to speak text containing a hyperlink, a well implemented user interface produces an auditory icon as the hyperlinked text is spoken, and the linked text appears in the "Links" sub-menu of TalkBack's local context menu.